christywchen/carpe-diem/README.md

 # Carpe Diem
 Featuring an 80's inspired aesthetic, Carpe Diem is an app for finding and sharing EDM events.

 Carpe Diem takes its inspiration from in [Eventbrite](https://www.eventbrite.com/), an innovative app that puts event ticketing and planning in the hands of anyone and everyone who wishes to share their own events.
-This app capitalizes on that functionality to give artists the chance to connect directly with their audiences by creating and sharing their planned events.
+This app capitalizes on that functionality in order to give independent artists the chance to connect with audiences by sharing their upcoming events.

+A live demo of this application can be found [here](https://carpe-diem-app.herokuapp.com/).

 ![carpe-diem](https://user-images.githubusercontent.com/55429132/149492269-f0dc14d7-61f5-4fe7-b276-1ae0ee3685c0.png)